Spring ball begins March 5.

 Trojan head coach Lane Kiffin completes staff overhaul.

 Trojans looking to take care of "unfinished business."

 Lane Kiffin and his staff, along with Oklahoma State's Mike Gundy and Michigan State's Mark Dantonio, will lead sessions.

-Clay Helton is in his third year at USC as the quarterbacks coach.
-He added the passing game coordinator role in 2012.
+Clay Helton is in his fourth year at USC as the quarterbacks coach.
+He added the passing game coordinator role in 2012 and became the offensive coordinator in 2013.
 He joined the USC staff in February of 2010 after spending 10 seasons as an assistant at Memphis.

 In 2011, quarterback Matt Barkley was a Manning Award and Wuerrfel Trophy finalist as he set the Pac-12 season record for TD passes (39) and the USC season mark for pass completion percentage (69.1%), as well as school game standards for completions (35), pass yardage (468), passing TDs (6) and total offense (470).
 He was eighth nationally in passing efficiency and 16th in total offense.
 He finished sixth in the Heisman Trophy voting.

 Helton, 40, began his 10-year (2000-09) Memphis career as the running backs coach for 3 seasons, then coached the Tigers' receivers for the next 4 seasons before becoming the offensive coordinator and quarterbacks coach the final 3 years.

 Among the Tigers' running backs he tutored was school rushing/scoring/all-purpose running recordholder DeAngelo Williams, who went on to finish seventh in the Heisman Trophy voting in 2005 and be an NFL first round selection.